swiss-art-research-net/docs.swissartresearch/docs/et/do.md

 ##
 Sources

-The minimal metadata set for digital object was abstracted from typical use scenarios in CMS systems related to cultural heritage.
+The minimal metadata set for a digital object was abstracted from typical use scenarios in CMS systems related to cultural heritage.

 ## Model Sections Description